Jim Bohannon: Broadcasting

 Bohannon has stated that he was a registered Democrat for the purposes of voting in primary elections.
 The show aired Monday through Friday from 10:00 PM to 1:00 AM Eastern Time (02:00 to 05:00 UTC during daylight saving time, 03:00 to 06:00 UTC during standard time).
 Each segment of the show featured guests for interviews and calls from listeners.
 His show usually dealt with politics and popular culture.
 When Bohannon was away, guest hosts have historically varied in nature and political views greatly; past substitute hosts include conservative talk host and comedian Dennis Miller, liberal television commentator and talk-radio host Leslie Marshall, and the late comedian Joan Rivers.

-Bohannon also hosted a daily Westwood One radio feature called The Offbeat, which aired as a part of both The Jim Bohannon Show (as its final segment) and America in The Morning (near the end of the first half-hour).
+Bohannon also hosted America in The Morning, a nationally syndicated radio news show, from its inception in 1984 through December 2015, and a daily Westwood One radio feature called The Offbeat, which aired as a part of both The Jim Bohannon Show (as its final segment) and America in The Morning (near the end of the first half-hour).
 On December 18, 2015, Bohannon stepped down from America in the Morning, after hosting the show for 31 years.
-Westwood One has appointed radio newsman John Trout to continue the one-hour show, airing weekdays at 5 a.m.
+Westwood One has appointed radio newsman John Trout to continue the one-hour show, broadcast weekdays at 5 a.m.
 Eastern Time.
 Bohannon's other broadcasting industry work included occasionally serving as a booth announcer for CBS-TV's Face the Nation.
 He has also done voice announcements for the satellite feeds of some other Westwood One radio programs.
 Bohannon was the originator and driving force behind the National Freedom of Information Day.
 First submitted by Bohannon to the Society of Professional Journalists in 1979, the event is celebrated each March 16 to honor the birthday of President James Madison, father of the Bill of Rights.